Joseph-Okoth/NIR_Spectrometer_Software/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.
+Let's make a great application that we can easily access and have control over.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.